GreenAI-Uppa/AIPowerMeter/docsrc/usage/in_details.rst

 Recorded fields
 ---------------------

-Recording are logged in a json file and include the power draw and the use of the CPU and GPU for the pids related to your experiment.
+Recordings are logged in a json file and include the power draw and the use of the CPU and GPU for the pids related to your experiment.
 Some of the recordings are done for each pid related to your experiments: `per_process_metric_name : {... pid_i: v_i, ....}`.
-However, as detailed in section :ref:`multiple`, the monitoring of multiple programs on the same device should be done with care.
+However, the monitoring of multiple programs on the same device should be done with care (see :ref:`multiple`).

 Unless specified otherwise, the power is logged in watts.

 **CPU use**

-`cpu_uses`: percentage of cpu clock used by this pid during the recording.
+- `cpu_uses`: percentage of cpu clock used by this pid during the recording.

-`mem_use_abs`: Number of bytes used in the CPU RAM.
+- `mem_use_abs`: Number of bytes used in the CPU RAM.
 The recording uses psutil in the background, check: :py:func:`deep_learning_power_measure.power_measure.rapl_power.get_mem_uses` for more details.

-`mem_use_percent`: Relative number of bytes used in the CPU RAM.
+- `mem_use_percent`: Relative number of bytes used in the CPU RAM.

 **CPU power**